hackclub/arcade-constitution/README.md

 <li>Every update needs a link to the git commit for that hour</li>
 <li>For code or other text-based content, put the actual code in the repo.
 For everything else, images or videos are fine—in the repo though!</li>
 <li>Any git-based system is allowed, but GitHub is preferred.
 Many of our review automations are built around GitHub, so other systems may be more annoying for you to use.</li>
-<li>When submitting a single session scrapbook, you will now be required to include 2 mini-scraps throughout the session to help our reviewers clearly understand your progress.</li>
+<li>When submitting a single session scrapbook, you are required to include 2 mini-scraps throughout the session to help our reviewers clearly understand your progress.</li>
 </ul>
 </details>